autocontracts/permissioned-blocks/whitepaper.md

 <b>Protocol Layers</b> - The integration of blockchain protocol such as Ethereum and a file sharing protocol such as IPFS.
 </p>

-For example, consider an author of an e-book who normally sells their work using an online publisher, could instead use a permissioned based file sharing protocol.
-A smart contract would be used to distribute their e-book in exchange for a crypto-currency payment.
-The minimum infrastructure required by the author in order to publish their work to a global audience would simply be an ordinary laptop.
+For example, consider an author of an e-book who normally sells their work using an online publisher.
+Instead of using a publisher such as Amazon[11](https://www.amazon.com/), they could instead use a permissioned based file sharing protocol.
+A smart contract would be used to distribute their e-book in exchange for a crypto-currency[12](https://en.wikipedia.org/wiki/Cryptocurrency) payment.
+The minimum infrastructure required by the autho to publish their work to a global audience would simply be an ordinary laptop.
 The benefit for the author would be a substantial increase in revenue by removing the dependency and costs of having to use an online publisher.

 <p align="center">
 <b>Distribution of Digital Content using a Smart Contract</b>